dart-lang/sdk/README.md

     was split into deferred parts as expected.
 This tool takes a specification of the expected layout of code into deferred parts, and checks that the output from `dart2js` meets the specification.

+  * [`deferred_library_size`][deferred_size]: a tool that gives a breakdown of the sizes of the deferred parts of the program.
+This can show how much of your total code size can be loaded deferred.

   * [`function_size_analysis`][function_analysis]: a tool that shows how much code was attributed to each function.
 This tool also uses dependency